Fermi surface geometry and momentum dependent electron-phonon coupling drive the charge density wave in quasi-1D ZrTe$3$: Results

-In our PBE+U calculations, the overall magnitude of $\chi_0(\mathbf{q})$ decreases due to the downward shift of the low-energy bands, which do not contribute to the nesting and thus do not affect the analysis.
+In the PBE+U calculations, we obtain the bare susceptibility by evaluating Eq. \ref{eqn: chibare} with the respective electronic structure.
+Within this framework, the overall magnitude of $\chi_0(\mathbf{q})$ decreases due to the downward shift of the low-energy bands, which do not contribute to the nesting and thus do not affect the analysis.
 For the smallest $h$ values, $\chi_0(\mathbf{q})$ is nearly constant, yet the extended Brillouin zone analysis reveals some degree of nesting without any single \textbf{q} wavevector dominating, as in PBE and PBE+SOC.
 Remarkably, at $\mathbf{q}_{\text{CDW}}$, the peak in the nesting function (Fig. \ref{Fig2} (a)) is translated as a weak softening in $\chi_0(\mathbf{q})$, which is absent in the other two functionals.
 At higher $h$ values, the absolute value of the real part of the susceptibility decreases, reflecting the reduced number of Fermi surface regions connected by these wavevectors once $U$ is included. \\

 In conclusion, even though the visual distance between the parallel portions of the Fermi surface at $k_z$ = 0 does not differ significantly across the different computational schemes, the Fermi surface nesting is properly captured only when correlation effects on the Te $5p$ orbitals (which give rise to these parallel sections) are included.
 In the latter case, this nesting manifests itself as a localized peak in the nesting function and as a softening in the real part of the electronic susceptibility.
 It remains to be determined whether this kink alone is enough to drive the CDW transition or whether it acts in cooperation with the electron-phonon coupling.
 To address this question, we have performed DFPT calculations, which intrinsically include electron-phonon interactions and allow us to assess their combined effect.